 If you have made the final arrangements through your veterinary practice, in most cases they will ask for payment to be taken and have their own process and time frames for doing so.

 If your vet has asked you to contact CPC please telephone 01763 207700 to confirm arrangements for the individual cremation and to make payment by debit or credit card.

-You can even set up a pre-payment plan to cover the cost of individual cremation providing peace of mind.
-Contact us on 01763 207700 for further information and to discuss setting up a pre-payment plan
+Contact us on 01763 207700 for further information and to discuss setting up a pre-payment plan.

 No. There are several options available:

 - Many people chose to keep their pet’s ashes, for example in their pet’s favourite room.
-We provide a range of caskets and urns suitable as keepsakes, please click here for further information
+We provide a range of caskets and urns for this purpose.

-- Or alternatively, some clients have the ashes put in a beech casket and when their own time comes they make it their wish to be cremated with their pet’s ashes
+- Some clients have the ashes put in a beech casket and when their own time comes they make it their wish to be cremated with their pet’s ashes.

 Yes we can cremate an exhumed pet and still offer you all of our normal cremation services.